astro313/PetCareBI/README.md

 - LDA doesn’t scale very well (training time for one epoch is proportional to scale of dataset).
 Luckily, number of topics doesn’t change that often -- don’t need to retrain model too frequently.
 - Edge cases: in topic modeling, sometimes not very good at determining which is dominant topic in the review. → so we also provide text summary and aspect-based sentiment (todo).
 - ways to validate result.
---> Understanding the algorithm and developing a heurestic process to clean the data and perform NLP was key to getting good reuslts.
+- Overall, understanding the algorithm and developing a heuristic approach to clean the data and perform NLP was key to getting good reuslts in topic modeling.

 #### To Launch webapp on EC2 using saved LDAmodel and dataset